Minimax convergence rates of a binary classification procedure for time-homogeneous SDE paths: Minimax rate of the excess risk of the empirical plug-in classifier

 In this case, $X$ is a Gaussian process whose transition density is known.
-In addition, the drift functions $f_0$ and $f_1$ have a compact support, which makes it a very simple model.
+In addition, the drift functions $f_0$ and $f_1$ have a compact support, which makes it a simple model.
 However, in our diffusion model, the coefficients $b_Y^*$ and $\sigma^*$ of the unbound diffusion process $X$ are space dependent.
-We then had to deal with two major issues which are the nonparametric estimation of $b_i^*$ and $\sigma^*$ on the real line and the use of estimates of the transition density of the diffusion process $X$, solution of Equation~\eqref{eq:Diff-Model} for the establishment of the obtained convergence rate.
-Note that the upper bound obtained for the worst excess risk of $\widehat{g}$ can be directly extended to the nonparametric procedure for the multiclass classification of diffusion paths studied in \cite{denis2024nonparametric}.
-However, the extension of the lower bound to multiclass classifiers is not trivial and is beyond the scope of this paper.
+We then had to deal with two major issues such as nonparametric estimation of $b_i^*$ and $\sigma^*$ on $\mathbb{R}$ and the manipulation of non-standard empirical pseudo-norms through the use of the local time of the diffusion process $X$ solution of Equation~\eqref{eq:Diff-Model}.